Page Links: First Previous 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 Next Last Index Page

 I've been following this with interest from the start.
 My very first reaction when I saw it was that it was a double-engine failure, clearly I was intrigued to know whether it was pilot or system initiated.

 I don't think from what we've told that you can draw a conclusion either way.
 The data shows that the FDR recorded both fuel switches being off, then back to on.
 The crucial piece here is that it's only a signal from the system, not a physical check of switch position, that provides the signal.
 It's entirely possible that the physical switches were not moved.
-The CVR recording of the other pilot stating that he didn't move them is fascinating in this context. |
+The CVR recording of the other pilot stating that he didn't move them is fascinating in this context.
+2 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 cargun